ronospace/cyclesync-period-tracker/TERMS_OF_SERVICE.md

-# Terms of Service for CycleSync
+# Terms of Service for FlowSense

 Last updated: August 18, 2024

 ## Acceptance of Terms

-By downloading, installing, or using CycleSync, you agree to be bound by these Terms of Service.
+By downloading, installing, or using FlowSense, you agree to be bound by these Terms of Service.
 If you do not agree to these terms, please do not use our service.

 ## Description of Service

-CycleSync is a menstrual cycle tracking application that helps users:
+FlowSense is a menstrual cycle tracking application that helps users:
 - Track menstrual cycles and predict future periods
 - Monitor symptoms, mood, and health metrics
 - Generate personalized health insights and analytics